Recommended

 Itinerary Expand All Close All

-High Pass Adventure welcomes you to Nepal.
-One of our staff members will be waiting outside the baggage hall at Tribhuvan International Airport (TIA) in Kathmandu.
-Look for the person holding an A4-sized paper with your name and our company name on it.
-This person will greet you and transport you to your hotel in Kathmandu.
-After checking into the hotel, you can rest and freshen up before meeting with us at our trekking office to discuss your program.
+High Pass Adventure warmly welcomes you to Nepal.
+One of our staff members will be waiting outside the baggage hall at Tribhuvan International Airport (TIA), Kathmandu.
+Please look for a person holding an A4-sized sign with your name and our company name on it.

 Food